 You can get our Gas Furnace Troubleshooting and Repair DVD through Amazon on its Createspace page.
 For $50 (which is less than the cost of one service call), you get a set of videos grouped together on a single DVD.
 They will show you how to diagnose and repair the most common problems with high efficiency gas furnaces.

-Furnace ratings part 3 continues our list of manufacturers and reviews of their products.
+Water heater ratings part 4 continues our list of manufacturers and reviews of their products.